trentwirth/trentwirth.github.io/3010/docs/coding_assignments/coding_assignment_03.md

   - `describe`: prints a description of the pet, including all of its attributes.

 Create three instances of this class with different attributes and demonstrate the functionality of the methods.

+!!!
+Tip "Practice for the Written Assessment"
+    To practice for the written assessment, before you start your implementation, either on a piece of paper or in your text editor of choice (Google/Word Doc, etc.), outline how this code should work independent of your ability to write and test the code.

+    The written assessment will be just that - your ability to write out how you would solve a problem, not necessarily your ability to write the code itself.
+You can and should be as detailed as you can manage.

+    If you'd like more practice, try writing out your solution to Problem 3 as well!

 ## Problem 3: Develop Two Interacting Classes